chmduquesne/rollinghash/README.md

 * [pachyderm](https://github.com/pachyderm/pachyderm), a data science
   platform

-If you are using this in production or for research, let me know and I will happily put a link here!
+If you are using succesfully, let me know and I will happily put a link here!